meaganbporter/meaganbcarroll.github.io/project1.md

 The project is run using an IDE.
 It could be opened through a command line or run through the IDE by opening the file, using the IDE to compile and run.

 ## UI Design
+The UI for this project was created using Javafx.

 ![screenshot](images/america.png)